eduMFA/eduMFA/READ_BEFORE_UPDATE.md

 * chore: add support for python 3.13 by @fritterhoff in https://github.com/eduMFA/eduMFA/pull/357
 * chore: drop support for Python 3.8 by @Luc1412 in https://github.com/eduMFA/eduMFA/pull/384
+* docs: add healthcheck for Mariadb by @johanneskastl in https://github.com/eduMFA/eduMFA/pull/476
 * fix: add check to exec user scripts only if scripts are available by @fbmei in https://github.com/eduMFA/eduMFA/pull/474
 * fix: extract uv requirement per token by @fritterhoff in https://github.com/eduMFA/eduMFA/pull/501
 * fix: use format string for last auth timestamp by @j-hoff in https://github.com/eduMFA/eduMFA/pull/494